jgonera/ripple-address-generator/README.md

-Assuming you had 1000 XRP in your wallet and you transferred 100 XRP to someone, you should transfer 1000 - 100 = 900 XRP to a new cold wallet (simply follow the process you just followed again).
+Assuming you had 1000 XRP in your wallet and you transferred 100 XRP to someone, you should transfer 1000 - 100 = 900 XRP to a new cold wallet (simply follow the process you just followed again to generate a new cold wallet).

 ## Appendix: Fixing WiFi on Macs